 by Dean Wolfe, Prog dog Media [album released 2020]

-A couple of the album's songwriting and performance high points are 'Fractured' and 'Alive' which demonstrates many of Android Superstation's diverse strengths in relatively short and focussed efforts.
+Two of the album's songwriting and performance highlights are “Fractured” and “Alive,” both of which showcase Android Superstation's diverse strengths in concise, focused compositions.

-More people need to know about Android Superstation.
-The band's website has some super cool comics worth checking out.
-They have a YouTube channel featuring recent performance of a strong new track called 'Human' which confirms they continue to forge forward with strong songs.
+More people need to discover Android Superstation.
+The band's website features some really cool comics that are well worth checking out, and their YouTube channel includes recent performances of strong new material, including the excellent track “Human,” suggesting that they continue to move forward with confidence and creativity.

 Thank you for this amazing review Dean, you're the best 👍